Skip to main content

 Mechanisms and actors

-The Youth Strategy was developed according to a cross-sectorial approach.
-However, in the absence of an action plan of the Youth Strategy, the interventions planned by different ministries have been implemented in isolation and without a clear coordination.
+The National Youth Policy Strategy 2015-2020 (hereafter: Youth Strategy 2015-2020) was developed according to a cross-sectorial approach.
+However, in the absence of an action plan, the interventions planned by different ministries and institutions have been implemented in isolation and without a clear coordination.
+The delay in adoption a new Youth Strategy, between 2021 and 2024, has further hindered the cross-sectorial approach of the youth policy.

-A common policy was implemented until 2020 by the Ministry of Labour and Social Solidarity in cooperation with the Ministry of European Investments and Projects, the Ministry of Education, the Ministry of Entrepreneurship and Tourism, providing the framework for funding the policy of youth employment, including the Youth Guarantee and the Youth Employment Initiative.
+A common policy was implemented until 2020 by the Ministry of Labour and Social Solidarity in cooperation with the Ministry of European Investments and Projects, the Ministry of Education, the Ministry of Economy, Entrepreneurship and Tourism, providing the framework for funding the policy of youth employment, including the Youth Guarantee and the Youth Employment Initiative.
+Since 2021, the action plan for the reinforced Youth Guaranty is included in the National Strategy on Employment 2021-2027 (Strategia Nationala pentru Ocuparea Fortei de Munca 2021-2027) The cross-sectorial cooperation continues under the new employment strategy, but a more significant role is provided in the new period for another important stakeholder: the local authorities.

-In 2017 cross-sectorial cooperation between all advisory Ministers of the draft proposal of a new Youth Law started working together in a Coordination Committee of Public Polices in the Field of Youth having as main cooperation subject the Youth Law.
+In 2017, cross-sectorial cooperation between all Ministers involved in the drafting of the new Youth Law generated the Coordination Committee of Public Polices in the Field of Youth.
 The council included: the Ministry of Youth and Sports, the Ministry of Justice, the Ministry of Finances, the Ministry of National Education, the Ministry of Labour and Social Justice, the Ministry of Regional Development, Public Administration and European Funds, the Ministry of Health, the Ministry of Environment, the Ministry of Truism, the Ministry of Foreign Affairs, the Ministry of Defence, the Ministry of Public Consultation and Social Dialogue.
-This Coordination Committee of Public Polices in the Field of Youth continued its work in 2018, but not in 2019, 2020 and 2021, after the Youth Law draft proposal was adopted by the Government and sent to the Parliament for approval.
+This Coordination Committee of Public Polices in the Field of Youth continued its work in 2018, but not in afterwards.
+It ended its activity when the Youth Law draft proposal was adopted by the Government and sent to the Parliament for approval.

-No cross-sectorial cooperation council was establish in the context of the development of the new Youth Strategy, post 2022.
+No cross-sectorial cooperation council has been established in the context of the development of the new Youth Strategy, post 2021.